Does Car Insurance Increase at Age 70?

 View the table below to see how much money drivers in different age groups will pay for different levels of coverage.
 The table presents rates for 65, 70, and 75-year-old drivers for state minimum coverage, 50/100/50 coverage, and 100/300/100 coverage.

-Please note that when you see coverage amounts listed in three-number format, i.e. 50/100/50, know that the first number is the amount, in thousands, of bodily injury liability (BIL) coverage per person in an accident.
+Please note that when you see coverage amounts listed in a three-number format, i.e., 50/100/50, know that the first number is the amount, in thousands, of bodily injury liability (BIL) coverage per person in an accident.
 The second number is the amount of BIL coverage for all people in an accident.
 The third number is the amount of property damage liability (PDL) coverage per accident.
 Therefore, a 50/100/50 policy offers $50,000/$100,000 in BIL coverage and $50,000 in PDL coverage.

 |Age||Minimum Coverage||50/100/50 Coverage||100/300/100 Coverage|

 Most States Require Insurers to Give Discounts to Senior Citizens